What Marriage Has Taught Me About Money

 Learning to budget with a money jar system

-This is a guest post from Steve Martile, a life coach and the author of the personal-growth blog Freedom Education.
+This article was written by Steve Martile, a life coach and the author of the personal-growth blog Freedom Education.
 Here he describes a money jar system for budgeting that actually reminds me of Elizabeth Warren's balanced money formula, but with a little more detail.

 Managing money doesn't restrict freedom — it creates freedom.
 Continue reading...